top of page

 The lovely south window in the Chapel honors the Virgin Mary, and the side windows depict the great founders of the Church -- Tyndale, Luther, Wesley, and Asbury.

-The windows in the chapel corridor and through the church school carry Biblical mottoes.
+The windows in the chapel corridor and throughout the church school display biblical mottoes.
 Attention is mainly called to the window just inside the chapel entrance, which notes, as one enters the Church, that "I will lay me down in peace, and sleep."

 The statue of Jesus is particularly appealing over the entrance, welcoming his believers into worship.

 Our fathers built better than they realized.
-As a result, for fifty years (now 79 years), our house of worship has been a center of devotion and Christian Service in the community and throughout the world.
+As a result, for nearly 100 years, our house of worship has been a center of devotion and Christian Service in the community and throughout the world.

 The building was dedicated at the Easter service in 1927 by our Bishop, Francis J. McConnell.
 Its twenty-fifth year was celebrated by our Bishop, Lloyd C. Wicke.
 Its fiftieth year, at its Palm Sunday service on April 3, 1977, will be [was] celebrated by a re-consecration to the Faith by Bishop Roy C. Nichols.